-Phishing is the fraudulent practice of sending emails purporting to be from legitimate entities such as banks in order to induce individuals to reveal personal information such as login details, passwords, PINs, one-time passwords (OTPs) and credit card numbers.
+Phishing is the fraudulent practice of sending communication purporting to be from legitimate entities such as banks in order to induce individuals to reveal personal information such as login details, passwords, PINs, one-time passwords (OTPs) and credit card numbers.
 Phishing can take various forms.
-One such example is phishing emails.
-By clicking on the link of a phishing email and providing your personal details on the phishing site, scammers can gain access to your bank accounts and make fraudulent transactions.
+Two such examples are phishing SMS and emails.
+By clicking on the link of a phishing SMS or email and providing your personal details on the phishing site, scammers can gain access to your bank accounts and make fraudulent transactions.

 Here is a sample of a phishing email.
 The URL circled in red is not the Bank’s website address.